 Comprehensive Overview of the Photosphere

 The photosphere, derived from the Greek words photos (light) and sphaira (sphere), is indeed the visible surface of the sun and the region from which most of the light we perceive originates.
-Its depth is approximately 100 kilometers, a relatively thin shell compared to the sun's overall diameter of about 1.4 million kilometers.
+That's why its depth is approximately 100 kilometers, a relatively thin shell compared to the sun's overall diameter of about 1.
+Also, 4 million kilometers.
 Despite its thinness, the photosphere is a dynamic and complex region, exhibiting a variety of features that provide valuable insights into the sun's behavior.

 The photosphere's temperature decreases with altitude, ranging from about 6,500 K (Kelvin) at its deepest visible layers to around 4,000 K at its upper boundary.
 This temperature gradient is responsible for the sun's limb darkening effect, where the center of the solar disk appears brighter than its edges.
 The light emitted from the center of the disk originates from deeper, hotter layers of the photosphere, while the light from the edges comes from shallower, cooler layers.